New-Languages-for-NLP/course-materials/w2/config.md

 ### The Basics

 The `config.cfg` file is similar in many ways to the `project.yml` file.
 It offers a stable place to record your model's parameters and settings.
+You can find your config files in your language's GitHub repository in `newlang_project/configs`.
+We encourage you to edit the `config.cfg` file in GitHub.
+This will provide consistency across experiments and provides a [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) for your project.

-- It has an `[nlp]` section that contains settings for the NLP object.
+- config.cfg has an `[nlp]` section that contains settings for the NLP object.
 If you don't have any named entity data, you may want to edit this line: `pipeline = ["tok2vec","tagger","parser","ner"]` to remove `"ner"`.

 - There is a `[components]` section with settings for each individual component in the pipeline.
 This section is especially useful for custom components and for deviating from spaCy default configurations.